MLHale/nebraska-gencyber-modules/intro_to_firewalls/lesson-plan.md

 - [ ] Simplicity
 - [x] Minimization

-Add an x in each of the above that apply.

 ### Learning Objectives

 1. What is a Firewall and why is it important.